- UNSW

 Related links

-- Published paper linked to interview with Joanne Byrant on her presentation to the 2019 Australasian Viral Hepatitis Elimination Conference (AVHEC): Making sense of ‘side effects’: Counterpublic health in the era of direct-acting antivirals (2019), International Journal of Drug Policy
+- Published paper linked to interview with Joanne Byrant on her presentation to the 2019 Australasian Viral Hepatitis Elimination Conference (AVHEC): Making sense of ‘side effects’: Counterpublic health in the era of direct-acting antivirals (2019), International Journal of Drug Policy, opens in a new window

-S4 SpeakEasy Ep 15: Stuart Loveday: Thank you and farewell
+SpeakEasy S4 Ep15: Stuart Loveday: Thank you and farewell, opens in a new window

 After 25 years at the helm of Hepatitis NSW, Stuart Loveday takes his final bow as CEO.
 Annie and Carla chat with Stuart about what’s happened during his time leading the organisation and what’s left to do in this valedictory episode.